|

 Choosing the wavelength in green-yellow spectra near the absorption

-maximum of hemoglobin and oxyhemoglobin we can remove abnormal cutaneous
+maximum of hemoglobin and oxyhemoglobin we can

-vessels (telangiactasias, port wine stains) without injuring of the
+laser pulses without injuring of the

 surrounding tissue.
 This treatment is called selective laser coagulation